 But the fact that the organism may have an important connection with the development of rheumatoid arthritis in humans is, to say the least, an exciting thought.
 The mystery of arthritis has plagued the medical profession for centuries.
-It is one of the three leading causes of physical disability in Canada today, affecting over one quarter of a million people of all ages.
-Yet the cause is still unknown . . . and so, of course, is the cure.
+It is one of the three leading causes of physical disability in Canada today, affecting over one quarter of a will help speed up investigations . . . permitting, among other things, the employment of a full-time technician.